srcmake/cpp-stl-algorithms/README.md

 ## Base Code and C++ version

 For the sake of testing this code, we'll specify a very basic C++ file that our code would run in.
+Note that we include `vector`, because that's the container the examples will use, we're including `iostream` for `cout`, and we including `algorithm` for the actual STL algorithms.

 #### main.cpp